miafranc/porter/README.md

 The stemming rule sets has to be used in the following way.
 The rules are clustered such that at most one rule from such a cluster/set can be active at a time.
 The active rule will be one with the longest matching suffix.
-For example for the word "agreed" in step 1b of the method, either the `(m>0) EED -> EE` or the `(*v*) ED ->` rule can be applied; in this case, because the first rule has the longer matching suffix "eed", that will be used.
-First, we search for the matching rule based only on the suffix; if there is such a rule, we check for its condition if that is satisfied: if yes, we apply the transformation, otherwise we skip to next rule set, that is no other rules from the current set will be checked further.
+For example, for the word "agreed" in step 1b of the method, either the `(m>0) EED -> EE` or the `(*v*) ED ->` rule can be applied; in this case, because the first rule has the longer matching suffix "eed", that will be used.
+First, we search for the matching rule based only on the suffix; if there is such a rule, we check for its condition if that is satisfied: if fulfilled, we apply the transformation, otherwise we skip to next rule set, that is no other rules from the current set will be checked further.

-In order to implement the rule sets we use start conditions (there will be a lot of them in the source file, if you take a look).
+To implement the rule sets, we use start conditions (there will be a lot of these in the source file if you take a look).
 There are two special start conditions: `STEP0` and `STEP6`. `STEP0` reverses the word in order to be able to handle the suffixes, and `STEP6` prints the reversed reversed string (and empties the input buffer).

 The words have to be supplied in a file where each word lies on a separate line.

 How the rule sets and their correct activation are realized?
-In order to accomplish the
-<em>longest suffix matching</em> rule, we list the Flex rules in decreasing order of the
+In order to accomplish the *longest suffix matching rule*, we list the Flex rules in decreasing order of the suffixes.
-suffixes.
 That is, for example in step 1a the rule corresponding to `SS -> SS` will be listed earlier than `S -> `.
 Every rule set is assigned to a start condition using the same notation as in the original paper, therefore it is quite easy to follow the code.